bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Set realistic expectations:** Always set achievable expectations.
 Consistently delivering on or before deadlines fosters trust, as clients see you as reliable and competent.
 - **Follow through on promises:** Ensure you fulfill your commitments on time.
 Consistently doing what you say you’ll do reinforces your reliability.
 - **Align actions with words:** Ensure that what you say matches what you do.
 Consistency between your promises and actions builds trust.
-- **Regular updates:** Provide regular and accurate updates to keep the client informed about the project’s status.
+- **Give regular updates:** Provide regular and accurate updates to keep the client informed about the project’s status.
 Avoid surprises by communicating openly about any changes or issues.
 - **Admit mistakes:** If you make a mistake, acknowledge it quickly and work on a solution.
 Taking responsibility shows integrity and a commitment to excellence.

 To establish trust quickly and effectively, follow these core principles: